Rikaisan/BTARedstoneTweaks/README.md

 - Redstone ore now redirects redstone dust
 - Levers are now placed parallel to the player's view instead of perpendicularly
 - Fence gates can now be affected by redstone
-- Mesh Blocks and Gold Mesh Blocks can now be powered to block items going through them
+- Mesh Blocks and Gold Mesh Blocks can now be powered to block items from going through them

 ### Fixes
 - Redstone wire now properly handles redstone redirection